Oral contraceptives: Things to know before you pop the pill

 What are morning-after pills?

-The morning-after pill is a type of emergency birth control which is used to prevent pregnancy in a woman who has had unprotected sex or in cases where birth control precautions failed.
+The morning-after pill is a type of emergency birth control that is used to prevent pregnancy in a woman who has had unprotected sex or in cases where birth control precautions have failed.
 These tablets, as the name suggests, are only for emergency usage and not for routine administration.

 If I am looking to get pregnant, how soon can the pregnancy occur after discontinuing birth control pills?